 Kristiaan Borret’s career has been marked by a close relationship between theory and practice, between the public and private sectors, between policy and design, and between architecture and urban planning.
 In particular, he has carried out theoretical and conceptual research into contemporary transformations of the city, urbanity and public space, including within the interdisciplinary research of GUST (Ghent Urban Studies Team).
 He has also contributed to various urban development, public space and infrastructure projects in Belgium, the Netherlands, and France.

 Architect - Landscape Architect

 Simona holds diplomas in both architecture and landscape architecture obtained in Vilnius Gediminas Technical University and Kingston University London.
-In parallel to her professional career, Simona is the founder of Micro Folies design collective and leads an artistic practice that focuses on the use of scientific and artistic tools that help to mitigate environmental risks and increase life quality in urban conditions.
-After eight years of work experience in various architecture and urban planning offices in the Netherlands, Denmark, the United Kingdom, and Belgium, Simona joined the Bouwmeester team to run the Urban Maestro project.
+In parallel to working in fields of landscape architecture and research, she leads artistic practice that focuses on the use of scientific and artistic tools that help to mitigate environmental risks and increase life quality in urban conditions.
+After 8 years of work experience in various architecture and urban planning offices in the Netherlands, Denmark, the United Kingdom, and Belgium, Simona joined the Bouwmeester team to run the Urban Maestro project.